Introduction

 An example of an unexpected change in mode is found in "Pian" where the activities of a petty thief are initially described in a realistic manner.
 Pian is depressed by his inability to achieve notoriety.
 In a final attempt to draw attention to himself, he decides to commit suicide by hanging himself atop a monument.
 In the last paragraph of the story, the reader discovers that the irrealis, not the realis, mode is being employed.
 The following two paragraphs demonstrate this unexpected shift.

 Without hesitation, Pian tied a rope and carefully twisted it around his neck.
 Shouting "Freedom!" he jumped.
 His body dangled there, as the rain fell even harder.
-The streets were deserted, and nobody noticed the citizen of Jakarta who was killing himself.
+The streets were deserted, and nobody noticed the citizen of

 The next day Pian ran to find a newspaper.
 But that story did not appear in the paper either.
 He waited several days but the story never appeared.
 Finally he began to believe.23